RamboV/HYAS_Protect/README.md

-# HYAS Protect
-HYAS Protect is a generational leap forward utilizing authoritative knowledge of attacker infrastructure including unrivaled domain-based intelligence to proactively protect enterprises from cyberattacks.
-HYAS Protect is deployed as a cloud-based DNS security solution or through API integration with existing solutions.
-HYAS Protect combines infrastructure expertise and multi-variant communication pattern analysis to deliver reputational verdicts for any domain and infrastructure, allowing enterprises to preempt attacks while proactively assessing risk in real-time.
-HYAS Protect can enforce security, block command and control (C2) communication used by malware, ransomware, and botnets, block phishing attacks, and deliver a high-fidelity threat signal that enhances an enterprise’s existing security and IT governance stack.

-Use the HYAS Protect integration to get the verdict information for FQDN, IP Address and NameServer.
+Use the HYAS Protect integration to get the verdict information for FQDN, IP Address and NameServer – either as playbook tasks or through API calls in the War Room.
+This integration was integrated and tested with version xx of HYAS Protect

 ## Configure HYAS Protect on Cortex XSOAR